Open-and-Sustainable/prismAId/user_manual/manual.md

 ## 1. Introduction
 ### Scope
-- $prism{\color{red}A}{\color{blue}I}d$ is a software tool designed to leverage the capabilities of Large Language Models (LLMs) or AI Foundation models in understanding text content for conducting systematic reviews of scientific literature.
+- prismAId is a software tool designed to leverage the capabilities of Large Language Models (LLMs) or AI Foundation models in understanding text content for conducting systematic reviews of scientific literature.
 - It aims to make the systematic review process easy, requiring no coding.
-- $prism{\color{red}A}{\color{blue}I}d$ is designed to be much faster than traditional human-based approaches, offering also a high-speed software implementation.
+- prismAId is designed to be much faster than traditional human-based approaches, offering also a high-speed software implementation.
 - It ensures full replicability.
-Unlike traditional methods, which rely on subjective interpretation and classification of scientific concepts, $prism{\color{red}A}{\color{blue}I}d$ addresses the primary issue of replicability in systematic reviews.
+Unlike traditional methods, which rely on subjective interpretation and classification of scientific concepts, prismAId addresses the primary issue of replicability in systematic reviews.
-- Though running reviews with $prism{\color{red}A}{\color{blue}I}d$ incurs costs associated with using AI models, these costs are limited and lower than alternative approaches such as fine-tuning models or developing ad hoc on-premises models, which also complicate replicability.
+- Though running reviews with prismAId incurs costs associated with using AI models, these costs are limited and lower than alternative approaches such as fine-tuning models or developing ad hoc on-premises models, which also complicate replicability.
 Indicatively, the cost of extracting information from a paper, as of today, can vary between half a cent to 25 cents (USD or EUR).
 - Beneficiaries: Any scientist conducting a literature review or meta-analysis for developing projects, proposals, or manuscripts.

 ## 2. Project Overview